empiredatasystem/empiredatasystems-az-admin-labs/Module 2 Implementing and managing Azure networking/LAB_06-Implement_Network_Traffic_Management.md

     >**Note**: **Allow forwarded traffic** needs to be enabled in order to facilitate routing between spoke virtual networks, which you will implement later in this lab.

-#### Task 2: Test transitivity of virtual network peering
+#### Task 2: Test virtual network peering

-In this task, you will test transitivity of virtual network peering by using Network Watcher.
+In this task, you will test virtual network peering by using Network Watcher.

 1. In the Azure portal, search for and select **Network Watcher**.